TRUE BLUE PASSION

 They all share the following: Discipline.
 Dedication.
 Practice.
 Energy.
 Fellowship.
 Respect.

 It’s not an easy life.
 The hours are grueling.
-The rewards and accolades few and far between.
-They’re driven and fueled by pure passion and creativity—total immersion for the sake of their craft.
+The rewards and accolades are few and far between.
+They’re driven and fueled by pure passion and creativity—total immersion in their craft.
 Just a tad obsessive.

 It’s a big, beautiful space that has been designed to feel like you’ve just walked into your favorite neighborhood spot, only more elevated and elegant and sophisticated without being stuffy or pretentious.
-The ambience is simply cool and comfortable, the attention to food obvious and meticulous.
+The ambiance is simply cool and comfortable, the attention to food unmistakeable and meticulous.

 We meet in the True Blue bar on a Wednesday morning.
-Zimmerman, behind his cool exterior and blue striped apron, is a little agitated and distracted, checking messages on his phone.
+Behind his calm exterior and blue striped apron, Zimmerman is a little agitated and distracted, checking messages on his phone.
 The pork butt’s delivery is late; that will put the kitchen staff under pressure and could affect tonight’s menu.
 He’s all business today and most days too, I’m guessing.

 He tells me right off the bat that this story is not about him.
 It’s about the food.
 It’s about the amazing team he has behind him.
 “And most importantly, it’s about the idea of having a trustworthy place to eat.”